wggRobotic/CAD-Files-N10_version_4_0/README.md

 ![Radsteuerung](https://github.com/wggRobotic/CAD-Files-N10/assets/120591442/d4700c3a-2e6c-459a-99f7-2b8c3054262d)

 The wheel and motor mounts, as well as the wheel hubs, are specially designed for our purposes and printed from PETG.
 Due to space constraints, the motor mounts needed to be fabricated from steel to prevent rotation, as a printed part with a thickness of 2mm would not provide the necessary strength.
+For this, we are very grateful to the company [ZF](https://www.zf.com/mobile/de/homepage/homepage.html) in Nuremberg.

 ![Halterung](https://github.com/wggRobotic/CAD-Files-N10/assets/120591442/f9dd840f-60f2-4c2c-aabc-091eb7804936)